syncfusion-content/angular-docs/angular/GettingStarted/getting-started-webpack.md

 {% endhighlight %}

-Now we can render any Syncfusion JavaScript Angular components in Angular application which we discussed in the next section.
+Now we can render any Syncfusion JavaScript Angular components in Angular application which will be discuss in the next section.

 ## Adding sample with seed application